mkitti/ArrayAllocators.jl/README.md

 Other examples of specialized array allocation techniques include aligned memory on POSIX systems or virtual allocations on Windows systems.

 Multiple processor socket systems may also implement Non-Uniform Memory Access (NUMA) memory architecture.
 To optimally use the NUMA architecture, memory must be explicitly allocated on a specific NUMA node.
-The subpackage [NumaArrayAllocators.jl](NumaArrayAllocators) implements this functionality for Windows and Linux operating systems.
+The subpackage [NumaAllocators.jl](NumaAllocators) implements this functionality for Windows and Linux operating systems.

 `AbstractArrayAllocator` can be provided as first argument when constructing any subtype of `AbstractArray` where `undef` is usually provided.